santhosh-tekuri/notes/kubernetes/pods.md

 - secretRef:
     name: mysecret
     prefix: SECRET_   # optional
-    optional: true    # whether the ConfigMap must be defined
+    optional: true    # whether the Secret must be defined

 # keys that are considered invalid will be skipped
 # invalid names gets recorded in event log as warning 'InvalidEnvironmentVariableNames'